Moroccan Harira Soup Recipe

 Next, dissolve the tomato paste into the water.
 Whisk well so there aren’t any clumps.
 Add it to the pot along with the tomato sauce and mix again.

 Let it come to a boil, then simmer until fully cooked.
-Add the washed rice or the vermicelli, then cover and cook for 15 more minutes until soft and plump.
+Add the vermicelli, then cover and cook for 15 more minutes until soft and plump.

 Finally, mix the flour and water together until no longer lumpy and drizzle into the soup.
 Now you are ready to serve with some lemon wedges and more parsley.